 This is of prime importance because you need to be away from the city lights in a place that lets you see the stars and milky way with your own eyes, and that way, you will be able to capture amazing images of the stars or the Milky Way with your camera. – ideally 20 to 70 miles away from the nearest city, depending on how large the city is and how light-polluted it is.
 If you love the mountains, they are the best places to stay at night and photograph the night sky

-You can just photograph the Stars, the Milky Way, Moon, etc. when it is high up in the sky, but adding a subject of interest or a foreground element will take your photograph up one level.
-Look for interesting elements like mountains, trees, lakes (which lets you capture reflections), buildings, ruins, etc, to add interest to the image, and bear in mind, that the farther you get away from the city, the lower the light pollution.
+You can just photograph the Stars, the Milky Way, Moon, etc., when it is high up in the sky, but adding a subject of interest or a foreground element will take your photograph up one level.
+Look for interesting elements like mountains, trees, lakes (which lets you capture reflections), buildings, ruins, etc, to add a focal point and interest to the image, and bear in mind that the farther you get away from the city, street lights, the lower the light pollution.

 Foregrounds or any elements that you add in the frame most of the time get recorded as a silhouette.
 If you want the details to show up in the image, you will have to paint them with light using a flashlight or something similar or shoot HDR.